Saur0pony/NFA_TandemRepeatsDetector/README.md

 ## Use the algorithms
 ### Tandem Repeat Detector
-The program simply need to launch the python script and enter different arguments.
+The program simply needs to launch the python script and enter different arguments.

-* `--file` : Input sequence file (can contain multiple sequence).
-It need to be in Fasta format.
+* `--file` : Input sequence file (can contain multiple sequences).
+It is needed to be in Fasta format.
-* `--out` : The output name where are store results and informations about argument uses.
+* `--out` : The output name file in which are stored results and informations about used arguments.
-* `--pattern` : The patern you want to search in sequences.
+* `--pattern` : The pattern you want to search in sequences.
 * `--k` : The maximum number of errors allowed
-* `--gap` : size of gap between 2 occurence of motif (case of CRISPR for example)
+* `--gap` : size of th gap between 2 occurrences of the pattern (case of CRISPR for example)

 example of execution command line :
 ```